track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 * Snapshots

 By the end we should have:
-* A Trackasia Native toolkit that renders fully in Metal
+* A MapLibre Native toolkit that renders fully in Metal

 Tests:
 * All the visual rendering tests